 I was awarded disability benefits on my first try (SSI).
 However, I received a letter from Social Security that my health is expected to improve and my case would be reviewed, even though I've only been on disability one year.
 I shouldn't be subject to review until August 2018.
 My oncologist and my psychiatrist both feel I will not be able to work anymore.
 What are the chances of Social Security denying me the continuance of my SSI after they complete my review?
 Even though my cancer is now in remission, I am still extremely depressed and in constant pain; therefore I am on various different medications for both pain and depression.
 I see my doctors regularly, including my internist, every two months.
 I am starting to panic that I will be denied.

 Most claimants who are approved for either SSI or Social Security disability are granted continuing benefits when their claim is re-evaluated at a continuing disability review, or CDR.
 When your case will be reviewed is set when you are initially approved for disability benefits.
 This date should be in Your Certificate of Award.
-A case being diaried (set to be reviewed) after only one year can indicate that an approval was somewhat "borderline."
+When a case is set to be reviewed ("diaried") after one year, it can indicate that an approval was somewhat "borderline."
 In your case, though, it could simply reflect that an expected change in the severity of your impairment warrants an earlier reappraisal.
 And, in fact, disability cases involving cancer often fit this mold.
 Also, sometimes an early CDR can be triggered by reports of a disability recipient working over the SGA amount.

 For information on how Social Security re-evaluates disability cases and the medical improvement requirement, see our article on when Social Security can stop your benefits after a disability review.